Visual Management - Visualization as a tool for better processes

 4. cause evaluation

-Compared to speech signals (written and spoken), visual signals offer the following advantages in communicating with people:
+Compared to speech signals (written and spoken), visual signals offer the following advantages in communication with people:

 - fast acquisition becomes possible